gvwilson/thirdbit/src/fiction/makers-return/index.md

 `simulation complete: 100% success` took the place of the timer.

-Violet felt like she was going to throw up.
+Violet felt like she was going to be sick.
-Was Patient going to blow up the ark?
+Was Patient going to blow use Z40 and Z51 to blow up the ark?

-Everyone she knew was on board!
+FIXME: Violet needs to figure out how to open the door.
+This needs to tie back to something on the ark as explanation.

-She pressed her hand firmly on the other keypad.
+She pressed her hand on the keypad.
-The image of the ark disappeared, to be replaced by a black-and-white depiction of the lab, complete with her and Captain Leung in chairs and Sindy and Mouse nearby.
+The image of the ark was replaced by a black-and-white depiction of the lab, complete with her and Captain Leung in chairs and Sindy and Mouse nearby.
 The double doors flashed twice, then opened.